hugh-dickens/Damped_spring/README.md

 # Damped_spring
+## Description
 This project simulated the motion of a spring with damping.
-It was carried out during the first year of my undergraduate studies.
+It was carried out during the first year of my undergraduate studies (2017).
 It was also the first Matlab project I undertook.
+## Dependencies
+Matlab (no external software or libraries)